tmtsoftware/csw/docs/src/main/commons/create-component.md

 We will walkthough filling them in below.

-## Constructing the Component

-After writing the handlers, component developer needs to wire it up with framework.
-In order to do this, developer needs to implement a `ComponentBehaviorFactory`.
-This factory should to be configured in configuration file for the component (see example below).
-The `csw-framework` then picks up the full path of `ComponentBehaviorFactory` from configuration file and spawns the component handlers using this factory as a process of booting a component.
-The factory is instantiated using java reflection.

-Additional sample code to implement the `ComponentBehaviorFactory` can be found @ref:[here](./framework.md#creating-components)

-#### *Tutorial: Developing an HCD*

-As seen in the @ref:[Getting Started](getting-started.md) page, if using the template, this factory class will be implemented for you.

 ## Component Configuration (ComponentInfo)

 Component configuration contains details needed to spawn a component.
 This configuration resides in a configuration file